-When we say that the coin is fair, we mean that each sequence HTHHHTHHTH... or HHHHHHHHHHH... is equally likely to occur.
+When we say that the coin is fair, we mean that each sequence HTHHHTHHTH... or HHHHHHHHHH... is equally likely to occur.
 So no particular sequence is very common.
-Nevertheless, if we ask summary questions like "How many heads?", then the result is almost deterministic.
+Nevertheless, if we ask summary questions like "How many heads?", then we can offer informative answers.
 Indeed, we strongly suspect that, in the long-term, the proportion of heads is close to one-half.
 We anticipate this pattern based on our experience living in the world.
 When we observe a pattern that violates our intuition, we may draw inferences about how that outcome arose.